 Funding through UF can be found on their Graduate Funding page.
 My students have been very successful at getting university fellowships, which typically supply 1-3 years of work-free support at the beginning of graduate school.
 There are also often Research Assistantships (RAs) available in my lab to support students for some period of time without teaching.

 In addition, I strongly encourage anyone applying to the lab to apply for a National Science Foundation Graduate Research Fellowship.
 In addition, underrepresented minorities should consider applying for a Ford Foundation Predoctoral Diversity Fellowship.
 These fellowships provide amazing salaries, research funds, and time to focus on your research.
 Note that the deadlines for these applications typically occur early in the Fall semester.

-USU does not technically have an application deadline for its graduate program.
+UF does not technically have an application deadline for its graduate program.
 However, in order for me to compile and compare applications I ask that those applying to the lab submit their applications no later than January 1st.
-The application process consists of two stages: 1) a preapplication to the Biology Department; and 2) a full application to the University.
-Detailed information can be found on the Biology Department Prospective Student Page.
+Detailed information on the application process at UF can be found on the Prospective Student Page.

 Contacting Current Lab Members

 One of the best ways to figure out if a lab is right for you is to talk to current members of that lab.
 So if you are seriously considering graduate school with me I would strongly encourage you to contact one or more of my current lab members and ask them about life in the lab.

 If you do this with the other labs that you are considering as well, it should help you get a feel for which advisors and lab environments are right for you.